gostonefire/filehashmap/README.md

 // HashAlgorithm - Interface that permits an implementation using the FileHashMap to supply a custom bucket
 // selection algorithm suited for its particular distribution of keys. type HashAlgorithm interface {
+	// UpdateTableSize - Updates the table size for the hash algorithm.
+	// This function will be used in for instance Quadratic Probing where we need one extra always empty bucket to
+	// stop probing for finding existing records for a Get or for update in a Set
+	//   - deltaSize is the number of buckets to extend (or decrease if a negative number is given) the table size with UpdateTableSize(deltaSize int64)
 	// HashFunc1 - Given key it generates a bucket number between minValue and maxValue (inclusive)
 	// Any number returned outside the minValue/maxValue (inclusive) range will result in an error down stream.
 	HashFunc1(key []byte) int64
 	// HashFunc2 - Given key it generates a bucket number between minValue and maxValue (inclusive)
 	// Any number returned outside the minValue/maxValue (inclusive) range will result in an error down stream.
 	HashFunc2(key []byte) int64
-	// RangeHashFunc1 - Returns the min and max (inclusive) that HashFunc1 will ever return.
+	// HashFunc1MaxValue - Returns the max value that HashFunc1 will ever return.
-	RangeHashFunc1() (minValue, maxValue int64)
+	HashFunc1MaxValue() int64
-	// RangeHashFunc2 - Returns the min and max (inclusive) that HashFunc2 will ever return.
+	// HashFunc2MaxValue - Returns the max value that HashFunc2 will ever return.
-	RangeHashFunc2() (minValue, maxValue int64)
+	HashFunc2MaxValue() int64
 	// CombinedHash - Returns a combined hash value given values from hash functions 1 and 2 with iteration.
 	CombinedHash(hashValue1, hashValue2, iteration int64) int64
 }
 ```

-Internally every bucket number is transformed to zero based before applying to the map, i.e. number from HashFunc1 -
-minValue from RangeHashFunc1.

 The internal implementation should result in good enough keys for most situation though:
 NOTE!
 It will likely change once Double Hashing is implemented.